hdijkema/qtmultimedia-plugin-ffmpeg/README.md

 so the ffmpeg plugin may be not selected.

 ## Features
+- All ffmpeg formats can be played.
-- All formats.
-You can replace ffmpeg library to support more formats
+- You can replace the ffmpeg library to support more formats.
-- OpenGL rendering
+- OpenGL rendering.

 ## Build
 - Build and install.
-Just make it in QtCreator.
+Just qmake it in QtCreator.
 - Make sure the right ffmpeg library is installed somewhere it can be found, see fmpeg-plugin.pro for details.
 - This plugin has been tested and build against [ffmpeg 4.1](https://ffmpeg.org).
 - This plugin uses QtAudioOuput for audioplayback as a default backend, but if you have SDL2 somewhere installed it will be loaded and used instead.